mysql/mysql-utilities/doc/man/mysqldbimport.rst

 either the object definitions, the data, or both for a list of databases.

 You can also skip objects by type using the :option:`--skip` option and list the objects you want to skip.
-This can allow you to extract a particular set of objects, say, for importing only events (by excluding all other types).
+This enables you to extract a particular set of objects, say, for importing only events (by excluding all other types).
 Similarly, you can skip creating blob UPDATE commands by specifying the :option:`--skip-blobs` option.